-- Generally, the use of digital health solutions in the UK is well established.
-The COVID-19 pandemic has increased the prevalence of digital health solutions. - However, regarding the delivery of telemedicine services specifically, there remains some legal uncertainty because the UK healthcare regulatory environment is not yet fully updated to deal with the issues arising from the delivery of telemedicine services.
+Generally, the use of digital health solutions in the UK is well established.
+The COVID-19 pandemic has increased the prevalence of digital health solutions.

+However, regarding the delivery of telemedicine services specifically, there remains some legal uncertainty because the UK healthcare regulatory environment is not yet fully updated to deal with the issues arising from the delivery of telemedicine services.
+However, programmes like the Government's Life Sciences Vision and the MHRA's aforementioned reform plans in the field of medical device regulation indicate that the regulatory environment is undergoing significant change to "catch up".